ysig/GraKeL/doc/user_manual/longer_introduction.rst

 such as :math:`k \; : \; \mathcal{G} \times \mathcal{G} \rightarrow \mathbb{R}`.
 This raises two issues, namely one of efficiency and one of compatibility:
 1. The first one has to do with the fact, that there are major computational advantages if instead of calculating the kernel pairwise, we calculate the whole kernel matrix.
-2. The second has to do with the fact, that we wanted our project to be integratable inside the `sk learn template`_.
+2. The second has to do with the fact, that we wanted our project to be integrable inside the `sk learn template`_.
 From this template the most relevant structure was the sci-kit transformer, which consists of three inherent methods: :code:`fit`, :code:`fit-transform`, :code:`transform`.

 So the way we conceptually attached the kernel definition to that design pattern was
 + The :code:`fit` part should fix a graph dataset as the base of comparison calculating necessary features.